the-real-josh/cfd-solver-2/readme.md

  2) numerical divergence - Even after the multiple hours of running, the solver was unable to converge on a result, and the residuals would eventually increase to infinity.

 While a lot of people would have walked away and never looked back (since the semester was over, after all, and any grade incentive would have been eliminated), I could not walk away bested by this challenge.
 I chose to sink hours and hours into this code for the same reason that I chose to study aerospace engineering in the first place.
 In the words of President Kennedy, I do these things ***"not because they are easy, but because they are hard."***

+# THINGS TO ADD IN THE FUTURE
+ - Force on bump calculator
+ - Grid-independence testing
+ - far future: put geometry in the middle of the tunnel (difficult)